 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

-Their team of archivist’s compile information from old tax records, documents and photographs and use them, along with an understanding of historical trends in the industry to build up a profile of each distillery and the spirit it would have produced.
-When this process has been completed, a team of “whisky makers” take over, sourcing liquid from all over Scotland that will be used to create a blend that will pay homage to these lost distilleries.
+Their team of archivist’s compile information from old tax records, documents and photographs and use them, along with an understanding of historical trends in the industry to build up a profile of each distillery and the spirit it would likely have produced.
+When this process has been completed, a team of “whisky makers” take over, sourcing liquid from all over Scotland that is used to create a blend that pays homage to these lost distilleries.

 *Full disclosure: I was sent samples of Lost Distillery Company products so that I might share my thoughts with you, my readers.
 As always, I will strive to give an honest and impartial opinion on the inherent quality of the dram and the value for money it represents.

 Towiemore Classic Selection

 Construction on the Towiemore distillery began in November 1897 on a site adjacent to the Keith – Dufftown railway.
 Built to the design of architect John Alcock, the project was instigated by Peter Dawson, a distiller, blender and international businessman.
 Like many of his contemporaries, however, Dawson had picked the worst possible time to expand.

 The first half of the 20th century would prove incredibly difficult for the Scotch industry as a whole with the bust that became known as “The Pattison Crash” precluding a rising temperance movement in Scotland, prohibition in the US and the Great Depression, all sandwiched between two world wars and the shortages and restrictions they brought.